klayrHQ/klayr-service/docs/prerequisites_development_macos.md

 brew install redis
 ```

 > Note: During this step it is possible to change your port if you wish to have more Redis instances in the future.
-Remember to adjust the environment variables `SERVICE_BROKER` and `SERVICE_CORE_REDIS` accordingly.
+Remember to adjust the environment variables `SERVICE_BROKER` accordingly.

 ### MySQL